 Dynatrace belongs to the last category, and the only solution on the market providing touch-free Docker container discovery and monitoring.

-Dynatrace is also among the few ISVs to be Microsoft Gold Partner for Cloud Platform competency and also a member of Microsoft Enterprise Cloud Alliance.
+Dynatrace is also among the few ISVs to be Microsoft Gold Partner for Cloud Platform competency and also a member of Microsoft Cloud Alliance.

 This shows nothing less than our ability to meet Microsoft’s customers’ evolving needs in their digital transformation journey.